 All coursework applied to your Emergency Certification must be completed within 6 years.
 Program requirements may change and you may be subject to new guidelines if you do not take coursework for more than one year.
 If petitioned and approved, up to 6 credit hours (grade of B or higher) may be transferred from other institutions; up to 15 credit hours may be allowed from other IU campuses.
 Petition forms are available from the IU Southeast School of Education.

 You must file an application for degree and other necessary paperwork at least six months prior to the intended date of graduation.
 University graduation periods are May, August, and December.
 Candidates completing requirements in the summer will graduate on August 31.

-Applicants to the Special Education post-baccalaureate certificate must satisfy the following requirements:
+Applicants to the Special Education licensure program must satisfy the following requirements:

 - Baccalaureate degree from an accredited postsecondary educational institution with a grade point average of at least 3.0 (on a 4.00 scale); OR